LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/basics.rst

    #c
    // => rapidly

-For more information on variables, read the :ref:`variables` chapter in the Language Guide.
+For more information on variables, see the :ref:`variables` chapter.

 .. only:: html